nathaniel1616/4-puppy-raffle-audit/audit-data/report.md

 -    require(address(this).balance == uint256(totalFees), "PuppyRaffle: There are currently players active!");
 ```

-### [M-4] Smart Contracts who might be winner of contract may not have a `fallback` or `receive` function  to receive eth  causing the `PuppyRaffle::selectWinner` function to revert leading to inability to reset the players and start a new raffle
+### [M-4] Smart Contracts who might be winner of the raffle may not have a `fallback` or `receive` function  to receive eth  causing the `PuppyRaffle::selectWinner` function to revert leading to inability to reset the players and start a new raffle

 **Description:** The `PuppyRaffle::selectWinner` function is responsible for resetting the players and starting a new raffle.
 Howerver , if the winner of the raffle is a smart contract and rejects eth , the `PuppyRaffle::selectWinner` function will revert.Hence the raffle will not be able to restart

 **Impact:** Smart Contracts winners cannot receive funds , and `PuppyRaffle` contract cannot start a new raffle

 **Proof of Concept:**

-1. if only smart contracts wallet enters the raffle  without a `fallback` or `receive` function
+1. if only smart contracts wallet enters the raffle  without a `fallback` or `receive` function.
-2. the lottery ends
+2. the lottery ends .
-3. the `PuppyRaffle::selectWinner` function would not work as expected and the `PuppyRaffle` contract would not be able to start a new raffle
+3. the `PuppyRaffle::selectWinner` function would not work as expected and the `PuppyRaffle` contract would not be able to start a new raffle.

 **Recommended Mitigation:**
-1. Do not allow smart contracts to enter the raffle(not recommended)
+1. Do not allow smart contracts to enter the raffle(not recommended).
-2. Create a mapping of address to payout , so that winners can pull their funds out themselves with a new `claimPrize` function	, putting the ownes on the wineer to claim their prize (recommended)
+2. Create a mapping of address to payout , so that winners can pull their funds out themselves with a new `claimPrize` function	, putting the ownes on the wineer to claim their prize (recommended).
-3. this is a pull over push preferences
+3. this is a pull over push preferences .